Gabriola Island Driving Bicycling Tour

 Another 2.1 km east of the church, turn right on Coast Road, then immediately right again on Stalker Road.
 Drumbeg Provincial Park, 1.4 km off South Road, has sandstone rock formations, a rare Garry oak forest, and varied views.
 Gabriola Passage opposite Valdes Island has a strong tidal current and it's relaxing to sit and watch the world go by.

 Return to South Road and head 1.5 km northeast to the Silva Bay Resort and Marina, 3383 South Road.
 If you're hungry, the resort's bar and grill has a wonderful outdoor deck with great views of the Flat Top Islands.
-A less expensive snackbar with an even nicer terrace is down on the wharf opposite the Marina Office.
-There's also a dive shop, kayaking operation, and seaplane flights to Vancouver.
-The Silva Bay Shipyard School next to the resort is Canada's only full-time wooden boatbuilding school.
+A less expensive snackbar (summer only) with an even nicer terrace is down on the wharf opposite the Marina Office.
+There are also a kayaking operation and seaplane flights to Vancouver.

 From Silva Bay, drive 9.4 km west on North Road, then right on Barrett Road.
 After a km turn left on Bluewater Road and immediately left on Bond Road.
 Three hundred meters ahead, turn left on The Strand which runs 800 meters to Sandwell Provincial Park.
 A 10-minute walk along a broad path leads through the forest to a long, log-strewn beach with good swimming at high tide.
 There's a spectacular view of the volcanic cone of Mount Baker in Washington State from the north end of the beach.

 From the park it's 2.1 km back to North Road, where you turn right and drive another 3.6 km back to the ferry.
+The Skol Pub is just up from the ferry terminal.
 Watch for deer along all of the roads of Gabriola.